Leave, out of office and sickness

 Adding leave requests

 Users with at least Write permissions for the Calendar module can add a leave request on behalf of any user.
 Those with Use permission can only add their own leave requests.
-Leave requests are added in the Leave Requests section of the Calendar module, accessed by selecting Leave from the menu bar - click Add leave request:
+Leave requests are added in the Leave Requests section of the Calendar module - click Add leave request:

 Complete the Add leave request pop-up form.
 A leave request is added for the full date range specified, regardless of the user's working days within the leave request period - only working days are counted against the selected leave Type and only Holiday working days are deducted from the user's remaining Leave Setup entitlement.
 A leave request must include at least one working day - it's not possible to submit a leave request that doesn't impact any working days.
 A warning alerts users to requests that will exceed their allowance.
 Users can either amend their requested dates or ignore the excess and submit the leave request.

 When submitting a leave request, a list of related working days is shown.
-For each All day working day listed, users can select AM or PM and change the Hours, perhaps to record a half day.
-Remember, it's the leave request Hours that are deducted from the user's 'Holiday' leave entitlement.
+For each All day working day listed, users can select AM or PM and change the Hours, perhaps to record a half-day.
+Remember, leave request Hours are deducted from the user's 'Holiday' leave entitlement.

 The option to Exclude public holidays (the default setting can be changed in the module's settings) will deduct working days that fall on a public holiday from the leave request and will not count them as a deduction from the user's Leave Setup entitlement.